Elkhart County, Indiana: Government

+Elkhart County has consistently been a Republican Party stronghold in presidential elections.
+It is very conservative for an urban county; the GOP has carried it all but three times since that party's first election in 1856.
+Franklin Roosevelt in 1932 and Lyndon Johnson in 1964 are the only Democrats to win it in the 20th century, both in national landslides that saw the Democrats win over 400 electoral votes.
+Obama's win in 2008 is the only occasion since 1968 that a Democrat has won 40 percent of the county's vote.

 Transportation

 Roads

 The Indiana Toll Road (Interstates 80/90) runs through the northern fringes of the county.
 Elkhart has two interchanges (exits 92 & 96) while Bristol (exit 101) and Middlebury (exit 107) have one apiece.
 U.S. Route 20 skirts the southern edges of Elkhart as the St. Joseph Valley Parkway until the freeway ends at the County Road 17 interchange.
 U.S. 20 continues eastward as a regular surface highway.
 County Road 17 is known as the "Michiana Parkway" and provides a connection between Goshen, U.S. 20, S.R.
 120, the Elkhart East interchange (Exit 96) on the Toll Road, and US 12 in Michigan via M-217.

 U.S. Highways 6, 33, and 131 also run through the county along with Indiana State Highways 4, 13, 15, 19, 119, and 120.
 U.S. 33 was once part of the original Lincoln Highway.

 Other forms

 A bus system known as the Interurban Trolley serves several municipalities throughout Elkhart County, connecting Elkhart and Goshen, as well as Osceola, Dunlap and Mishawaka, using buses that look like trolley cars.
 These buses are manufactured at government expense in RV facilities of Elkhart County.
 The county's only Amtrak and Greyhound bus stations are in Elkhart.

 Elkhart, Nappanee, and Goshen all have municipal airports.
 Amtrak makes four daily stops in Elkhart.